patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 **React**

-- The helperText property of `DatePicker` now expects the <HelperText> component, and `TimePicker` now uses a <HelperText> component internally.
+- Updated the `helperText` property to expect the <HelperText> component.
 This rule will raise a warning, but will not make any code changes [(#8833)](https://github.com/patternfly/patternfly-react/pull/8833)

 ### Toggle group

 **React**

-- Removed the deprecated `isPrimary` prop.
-This rule wil replace it with the "primary" value on the `toggleVariant` prop [(#8179)](https://github.com/patternfly/patternfly-react/pull/8179)
+- Removed the deprecated `isPrimary` property.
+This rule will replace it with the "primary" value on the `toggleVariant` property [(#8179)](https://github.com/patternfly/patternfly-react/pull/8179)

     Previous implementation: